Criminal Division

 City of Huntington Historic Review Board

-Shannon Zuercher serves as contract staff for the Historic Review Board and may be reached directly at 260-366-0888 or by leaving a message with the Department.
-More information about historic sites and structures an be found here.
+Shannon Zuercher serves as contract staff for the Historic Review Board.
+She can be reached directly at 260-366-0888 or by leaving a message with the Department.

-The City of Huntington Historic Review Board (HRB) is a seven (7) member body that operates under the authority of Chapter 153 of the City of Huntington Code of Ordinances and applicable State Law.
+The City of Huntington Historic Review Board (HRB) is a seven-member body that operates under Chapter 153 of the City of Huntington Code of Ordinances and applicable Indiana State Law.

-The Board shall also classify and designate on the map all buildings and structures within each historic district described on the map.
-Buildings and structures shall be classified as historic or non-historic, in the following manner.
+- The Board classifies all buildings and structures within each historic district on the submitted map as historic or non-historic.

-Historic buildings and structures must possess identified historic or architectural merit of a degree warranting their preservation.
-They may be further classified as outstanding, significant or contributing.
+- Historic buildings must have recognized historical or architectural merit warranting preservation.
+They may also be classified as outstanding, significant, or contributing.

-Seven members who are interested in the preservation and development of historic areas and must reside in the City are appointed by the Mayor and subject to approval of the Common Council.
+- Seven members who must reside in the City of Huntington and have an interest in historic preservation and development.
+They are appointed by the Mayor and approved by the Common Council.

 Quick Links